 Bartter syndrome is seen in 1 in 1,000,000 individuals and is much less common than Gitelman syndrome.

 Bartter syndrome is a renal tubular salt-wasting disorder in which the kidneys cannot reabsorb sodium and chloride in the thick ascending limb of the loop of Henle.
 This leads to increased distal delivery of salt and excessive salt and water loss from the body.
-The resultant volume depletion causes activation of the renin–angiotensin–aldosterone system (RAAS) and subsequent secondary hyperaldosteronism.
-Long-term stimulation causes hyperplasia of juxtaglomerular apparatus and hence increased renin levels.
+The resultant volume depletion causes activation of the renin-angiotensin-aldosterone system (RAAS) and subsequent secondary hyperaldosteronism.
+Long-term stimulation causes hyperplasia of the juxtaglomerular apparatus and hence increased renin levels.

 Excessive distal delivery of sodium results in enhanced distal convoluted tubule sodium reabsorption and exchange with the negatively charged potassium or hydrogen ion and leads to increased loss of potassium in urine and increased hydrogen H secretion.
-Decreased chloride reabsorption leads to a decreased exchange of bicarbonate for chloride, thus increased bicarbonate retention and hypokalemia result in metabolic alkalosis.
+Decreased chloride reabsorption leads to a decreased exchange of bicarbonate for chloride, thus increased bicarbonate retention and hypokalemia results in metabolic alkalosis.

 Urinary concentrating and diluting abilities are compromised in Bartter syndrome.
 Impaired urinary concentrating ability is secondary to defective sodium absorption in the loop of Henle.
 Under normal circumstances, salt absorption in the loop of Henle in the presence of normal ADH is the main driving force for maintaining concentration gradient in medulla needed for concentrated urine formation.
 Other implicated factors include polyuria, hypokalemia, and elevated prostaglandin E2 levels.
 The defective sodium chloride transport in the loop of Henle associated with Bartter syndrome leads to the impaired electrochemical gradient, which is necessary for calcium and magnesium reabsorption, leading to increased urinary loss of calcium and magnesium.

 Nephrocalcinosis commonly is seen in patients with Bartter syndrome.
 Likely explanation is secondary to excess calcium wasting in urine.
-Chloride transporters malfunction in the thick ascending limb of Loop of Henle (TAL), resulting in malabsorption of calcium in TAL.
+Chloride transporters malfunction in the thick ascending limb of loop of Henle (TAL), resulting in malabsorption of calcium in TAL.
 Under normal conditions, calcium and magnesium are absorbed paracellularly under the influence of positive charge in lumen due to reabsorption of negatively charged chloride ions.

 A thorough history, including family history and detailed physical examination, are helpful.
 Bartter syndrome usually is seen in children and adolescents who also have stunted growth and complaints of polyuria, polydipsia, cramps, vomiting, dehydration, constipation, growth delays, and failure to thrive.
 A family history of nephrocalcinosis and detailed personal history ruling out the possibility of surreptitious vomiting and diuretic abuse should be practiced before making the diagnosis.
 Patients usually are emaciated with prominent forehead, large eyes, strabismus, protruding ears, sensorineural deafness, and drooping mouth.
 Normal or low blood pressures usually are recorded.
 Long-standing cases may present with elevated blood pressures.